Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Total spin density matrix of system

 \section{Total spin density matrix of system $\boldsymbol{C}$}

-In order to extract information about the scattering from the system $C$, we need to evaluate its reduced density matrix $\rho_\text{C}$ from equation (\ref{finalsimplifi}).
-By tracing over system $B$ first, we get only two contributions
+In order to extract information about the scattering from system $C$, we need to evaluate its reduced density matrix $\rho_\text{C}$ from equation (\ref{finalsimplifi}).
+By firstly tracing over system $B$, we get only two contributions

 since the crossed term vanishes, $\mathcal{N}$ is given by (\ref{explinorma}) and